sejal-nalawade/wdm-delivery-map-app/CONFIGURE-WITHOUT-PARTNERS-DASHBOARD.md

 ## Method 3: Manual App Installation via URL

-**If you have the app's installation URL or OAuth URL, you can install it manually.**
+**⚠️ IMPORTANT:** Direct OAuth installation requires the redirect URI to be whitelisted in Partners Dashboard.
+If you can't access Partners Dashboard, **this method won't work**.
+Use [Method 1 (Shopify CLI)](#method-1-using-shopify-cli-recommended) instead, which handles OAuth automatically.

-### Option A: Using OAuth Installation URL
+### Option A: Using OAuth Installation URL (Requires Partners Dashboard Access)

+**⚠️ This will fail with "redirect_uri is not whitelisted" error if Partners Dashboard is not accessible.**

-If you know your app's Client ID, you can construct the installation URL:
+If you have Partners Dashboard access and the redirect URI is whitelisted, you can construct the installation URL:

 ```
 https://[your-store].myshopify.com/admin/oauth/authorize?